sshankt/madhav-_Ecommerce_dashboard_powerbi/README.md

 KPI Tracking:
 High-level KPIs for quick insights into sales performance, customer contribution, and profit.
 Profit by Sub-Category:
-In-depth view of profitability across different product sub-categories.
+An in-depth view of profitability across different product sub-categories.

-🚀 How to Run the Project
+## 🚀 How to Run the Project
 Clone this repository:

 bash